reindernijhoff/dittytoy-package/README.md

 # Dittytoy

 Compile and play code (ditties) from [Dittytoy.net](https://dittytoy.net), an online platform that allows you to create generative music using a minimalistic javascript API.
+Zero dependencies.

 The API syntax of Dittytoy is loosely based on the syntax of [Sonic Pi](https://sonic-pi.net/tutorial.html).
 You can find the full [Dittytoy API Reference here](https://dittytoy.net/syntax).